 Marina used the Imperial 620 Duo Lens Camera a very cheap and light model that uses 620 film (620 film is no longer manufactured).
 The camera is almost entirely made of plastic with both the lens and the viewfinder also made out of plastic.
 To take a picture using the Imperial, one looked down into the top of the camera which had a mirror inclined to 45 degrees in order to see the subject of the shot.

 Taking the pictures

-In addition to the two papers, Oswald is holding a rifle, and has a .38 caliber revolver strapped to his waist.
+In addition to the two papers, Oswald is holding a rifle and has a .38 calibre revolver strapped to his waist.
 The 1978 Committee determined that the rifle in the picture was the same used to shoot Kennedy.
-The revolver was also determined to be the same used to kill Officer Tippit when Oswald was trying to make his escape.
+The revolver was also determined to be the same one used to kill Officer Tippit when Oswald was trying to make his escape.

 During the Warren Commission, the pictures were labelled as exhibit CE 133-A and CE 133-B. Only one negative was found and the commission gave it the title, CE 749; it was the original negative of 133-B. The negative for photo 133-A was never found.
 Another photo was discovered much later and was used in the 1978 House Select Committee on Assassinations.
 Mrs. Geneva Dees of Paris, Tex handed over this photograph to the committee on December 30, 1976.
 Mrs. Dees testified that her former husband, Roscoe White, now deceased, acquired the photo while employed with the Dallas Police at the time of the assassination.
 The new third picture was promptly named 133-C.